kutscheraa/BOOK-ESHOP/README.md

 ## Main purpose

-Creating functional complex web-app to learn front-end/back-end, while keeping in mind CAP theorem.
+Creating functional lightweight web-app to learn front-end/**mainly** back-end, while keeping in mind CAP theorem.
 My goal was also to create web-app that I can re-use for another class, where Im working with MySQL.

 ### Tech used:
 1) Flask (Python)